-Sanna Sillankorva is a Research Fellow at INL funded by Marie-Curie COFUND.
-She works in the Department of Life Science within the Nano4Health group.
+Sanna is Principal Investigator (2020.03171.CEECIND) working in the Nanomedicine group.
 Her project relies on the development of a novel topical bacteriophage delivery system.

 She holds a PhD degree in Chemical and Biological Engineering from the University of Minho, Portugal, that included visiting periods both at the Universities of Oulu and Helsinki in Finland.
-Her PhD focused on the use of bacteriophages to control bacterial biofilms.
-She was a postdoctoral researcher (2009-2013) at the Centre of Biological Engineering of the University of Minho, and recipient of a 2013 FCT Investigator grant (2013-2018) that focused on the prevention and control of food and clinically relevant pathogens.
-She has coordinated 3 national projects, edited 2 hard-cover books and 1 eBook, published over 50 articles, and over 10 book chapters, and supervised over 25 postdoctoral, PhD and MSc researchers.
+She was a postdoctoral researcher (2009-2013) at the Centre of Biological Engineering of the University of Minho and was a recipient of an FCT Investigator grant (2013-2018) that focused on the prevention and control of food and clinically relevant pathogens.
+She joined INL in 2019 as a Research Fellow funded by Marie Curie COFUND fellowship.
+She has coordinated 3 national projects, edited 2 hard-cover books and 1 eBook, published over 60 articles, 12 book chapters, and supervised over 25 postdoctoral, PhD and MSc researchers.

 - Pinto AM, Cerqueira MA, Bañobre-Lopes M, Pastrana LM, Sillankorva S.